jlianacastillo/jlianacastillo/README.md

 ⭐ Student at AWS Cloud Practitioner☁️

-⭐ Student in engineering systems at university of cundinamarca 💻
+⭐ Student in engineering systems at University of Cundinamarca 💻

 ⭐ Student in software analysis and development at SENA🐛